hci-lab-um/heuristics-for-test-tool-design/Heuristics/H06-LearningPreferences.md

 - Quality in Use Attributes: Effectiveness, Flexibility
 - Product Quality Attributes: Learnability, User error protection, Recognizability

+Mapping Heuristics to Quality Attributes is explained in the [Quality Attributes Folder](../How-To/QualityAttributes/About-Quality-Attributes-Folder.md)

-We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
+We have tabulated the attributes in a priority order based on the input from industry practitioners during our research.
 Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
-We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help with persona development.**
+We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross-reference between the heuristics and the quality attributes. **These may help with persona development.**

 </details>